 Friday, November 15, 7-9pm

 Friday, December 20, 7-9pm

 Join us at the Audubon Nature Center to discover who is out and about at night and what activities these creatures are up to!
 Explore the trails at the Nature Center in search of beavers, owls, raccoons, deer and other nocturnal animals.
 Learn more about these nocturnal animals.
 After the hike we will be gazing at the night sky and discussing the constellations, planets, stars, and the moon phase!

 $5 ASGD members; $8 non-members; $12 per member family; $20 per non-member family.
-(Family = 3 or more people)
+(Family = 3-6 people)

 Visit the Audubon Center at Chatfied on your own for hiking, bird and wildlife watching, and to stroll the native gardens surrounding the buildings.